damogallagher/python-sam-lambda/README.md

 **Query Params:**
 namespace - retrieved from list-cloudwatch-namespaces call

-**Purposes:** Gey all available metrics for a namespace.
+**Purposes:** Get all available metrics for a namespace.
 This returns the metrics as well as a list of all the dimensions for that metric

 **Sample Endpoint:** https://d5un4aacsl.execute-api.us-east-1.amazonaws.com/Prod/list-cloudwatch-metrics?namespace=AmazonMWAA